JohnMBrandt/demography-based-service-area/README.md

 * include public resource locations (WIC, after-school programs, mental-health centers, planned parenthood, abortion clinics)
 * Create a navigation bar for users to change elements of the map
+* include service area for each facility location
 * Provide links upon route creation to a google maps route that the user could then transfer to their phone

 ## References